 Then roll the pastry out on a lightly floured surface to 3 mm, cut out six 10 cm discs and place these on the baking sheets.
-You can also watch how to make Quick Flaky Pastry in our Cookery School Video on the right.
+You can also watch how to make Quick Flaky Pastry in our Cookery School Video on this page.

 Meanwhile, pre-heat the oven to gas mark 7, 425°F (220°C).
 Now cut the apricots in half, and if you are using fresh ones, remove the stone, then place 9 apricot halves on each round of pastry, topped by a few almond slivers (if using).
 Sprinkle a teaspoon of amaretto over each one, then sprinkle them all with the demerara sugar.
 Bake for 10-12 minutes in the oven, one tray on the highest shelf, the other on the next one down, until the pastry is crisp and brown and the apricots have browned and caramelised a little at the edges, swapping the baking sheets over halfway through.

 Serve straight from the oven, sprinkled with icing sugar and the chilled crème fraîche, or leave to cool.